Polikarpov I-3: Operational use

 Initial deliveries in 1929 were to units in the Belorussian Military District where they replaced the Grigorovich I-2.
 They equipped the 4th and 7th Squadrons (Aviaeskadril'ya–Air Squadron), later the 106th and 107th Fighter Squadrons (Istrebitel'naya aviaeskadril'ya—Fighter Air Squadrons) at Smolensk; the 13th and 5th Squadrons, later the 108th and 7th Fighter Squadrons, at Bryansk, the 9th Squadron, and the 17th and 19th Squadrons, which later became the 116th and 117th Fighter Squadrons.
-Units based in the Ukraine began to receive theirs the following year.
+Units based in Ukraine began to receive theirs the following year.
 They equipped the 3rd Squadron, later the 109th Fighter Squadron, and the 73rd Air Detachment (Aviaotryad) at Kiev and the 91st Squadron, later the 33rd Fighter Squadron, at Bobruisk.
 Others were delivered to the 1st, 2nd and 3rd Schools of Military Pilots.

 By 1 October 1930 252 I-3s were in service and 282 a year later.
 297 were on hand on 1 January 1932, although it fell to 249 a year later and 239 towards the end of 1933.
 It was relegated to secondary roles in 1935 as newer and more powerful Polikarpov fighters entered service, notably the I-5, I-15, and the I-16.